stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 | GTU Core Voltage Offset | -100 | -5 | -140 |
 | Uncore Voltage Offset | -60 | -5 | -120 |

 CPU limitations can be very different even in same series.
-So, do not use blindly my configuration.
+So, do not use my configuration blindly.

-BIOS have a lot additional configurations for undervolting and overclocking just like TDP (Thermal Design Power) but this requires extensive knowledge in CPU/Chipset/etc. power management and not a part of this documentation.
-For more information check links provided below.
+BIOS has many additional configurations for undervolting and overclocking, just like TDP (Thermal Design Power), but this requires extensive knowledge in CPU/Chipset/etc. and power management.
+This is not a part of this documentation.
+For more information, check the links provided at the end of the document.

-**Note: Looks like mid 2019 Razer Blade Advanced undervolted from factory!**
+**Note: It looks like the mid 2019 Razer Blade Advanced has been undervolted from factory!**

 **Useful information**